Back to Silas S. Brown's home page

 Large print in Wayland

 Wayland is a newer replacement for X11.
 In Wayland, a lot depends on the "compositor" component.
-These notes are for the Wayfire compositor, as shipped with the Raspberry Pi Desktop OS based on Debian 12 in 2023.The new
+These notes are for the Wayfire and LabWC compositors, as shipped with the Raspberry Pi Desktop OS based on Debian 12 in 2023 (Wayfire) and Debian 13 in 2025 (LabWC).Screen magnification

 - Hold down the 'Super" key (the one with the commercial logo on it, called the "start" key in Windows) while scrolling with the mouse wheel.

-- This gives full-screen GPU-driven magnification with panning, but it blurs and it doesn't wait for the mouse to hit an edge before panning, so it doesn't feel as stable as old X11 hardware zoom.
-Also the mouse pointer does not enlarge.
-We hope they'll add more options for this in future.
+- This gives full-screen GPU-driven magnification with panning, but in Wayfire it blurs (and fails to enlarge the mouse pointer), and in both Wayfire and LabWC it doesn't wait for the mouse to hit an edge before panning---so it doesn't feel as stable as old X11 hardware zoom.

 Permanent desktop scaling